HL7/davinci-dtr/input/pagecontent/formal_specification.md

 Although not detailed in this IG, it may be possible to achieve the same level of integration with a native EHR app instead of a SMART on FHIR app.
 The same payer sourced FHIR Questionnaire and CQL could be consumed by the native EHR app.
 The interface for exchanging data would need to be developed further in a method that achieves the same level of interoperability that the SMART on FHIR app achieves.
 A native EHR app MAY play the role of the DTR process if it reduces burden.
 Because of this, when the SMART on FHIR app is mentioned in this IG, native EHR app, app (application), or DTR process also applies.

 ---------------------
-### Retrieval of Payer Resources
+### Retrieval of Payer Data and SMART Launch
 The DTR process will need to retrieve resources from a payer IT system to operate properly.
 This application will need to obtain a FHIR Questionnaire and associated Clinical Quality Language (CQL) logic files in order to execute.
-The information needed to obtain the required resources will be provided as escaped JSON in the `appContext` property of the Clinical Decision Support (CDS) Hooks Card Link object, as described in [Section 4.2.1](specification__cds_hooks.html#use-of-cardlinks).
+The information needed to obtain the required resources will be provided as escaped JSON in the `appContext` property of the Clinical Decision Support (CDS) Hooks Card Link object, as described in [CDS Hooks](specification__cds_hooks.html#use-of-cardlinks).
 When launched in context of CRD and a CDS Hook, that object will have the following properties:

 | Field    | Optionality | Cardinality | Type  | Description |
 | -------- | ----------- | ------      | -------- | ----------- |